Making an impact on your life, family, and career

 Special Immigrant Juvenile (SIJ)If you are in the U.S. and need the protection of a juvenile court because you have been abused, abandoned, or neglected by a parent, you may be eligible for Special Immigrant Juvenile (SIJ) classification.
 If SIJ classification is granted, you may qualify for lawful permanent residency (also known as getting a green card).

 WR immigration was so helpful and professional with my Permanent Residency application...
-A big thank you especially to Samuel, Austin, and Nes for their assistance, kindness, and patience throughout the different phases of the process.
+A big thank you especially to the WR Team for their assistance, kindness, and patience throughout the different phases of the process.
 But the whole team was great.
 Their service is highly recommended!

-A massive "Thank You" to Wolfsdorf Rosenthal LLP for supporting my L1 visa application, especially to Serena, Jane and Luis for being available for their guidance.
+A massive "Thank You" to Wolfsdorf Rosenthal LLP for supporting my L1 visa application.
 Very professional yet approachable service that I could rely on during any time of the process!

 When our 31-year-old son's fiancé was recently stricken with a near lethal bacterial infection in Ensenada, Mexico we were terrified.
 As she's Chinese and her U.S. visa had expired, they were stuck in Mexico in a scary and potentially deadly circumstance.
 At the recommendation of our corporate lawyers, we reached out to Bernie Wolfsdorf, who, with his exceptional colleagues Avi Friedman and Anastasia Tsareva instantaneously went to work building the case for why she needed a special humanitarian visa.
 Over the past weeks, they have worked tirelessly to make a miracle.
 The visa was just granted and we'll have our son and his fiancé home for Thanksgiving.
 This is a truly extraordinary law firm and they truly know what they're doing with regard to the ins and outs of immigration law.
 Our family will be forever grateful.